 Multicast Messages are signed with the message source using a private key of the message source.
 Integrity and proof of origin of a multicast message is verified by verifying the message signature with the public key of a message source.
 The message content is signed using elliptical curve cryptography.

 In case the MIH PDU is protected through GKB-generated MIH SA with a signature as specified in Clause 8.4.2.3, the MIHF of PoS generates a Signature TLV consisting of a CERT_SERIAL_NUMBER and a SIGNATURE_DATA.
 The SIGNATURE_DATA is created by signing an MIH_Group_Manipulate command or a group addressed command using a signing key corresponding with a verification key specified by CERT_SERIAL_NUMBER.
+Figure 44 illustrates the data protection procedure with confidentiality.

 —Signing (with confidentiality)